 Find out why a joint is painful, swollen, or is filled with fluid

-Drain fluid to reduce pain and allow you to move the joint better
+Ease pain and allow the joint to move better

 Diagnose the type of arthritis in a joint

 Confirm a diagnosis of infection

 Check for crystals in the joint fluid, which could be a sign of

 Some people may have medicine injected in the joint space after the fluid has been taken out.

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as